pluarant/pluarant.github.io/pricingnew.md

 <p >MAU is counted when a user connects to mesibo server within monthly billing period.
 To further clarify, it will be only counted as one when a unique user connects to mesibo server multiple times within monthly billing period.</p>
 </li>
 <li class="margin-bottom-10"><strong>Concurrent Users (or peak connections or simultaneous connection)</strong>
-<p >Concurrent users limit will be 10% of the MAU.
+<p >Concurrent users limit will be 10% of the MAU in the Cloud deployment.
 In our experience, simultaneous users are generally less than 5% of MAU and hence you unlikely to cross that limit.
 However, in case you cross 10% limit, it will be compensated by billing you for  MAU = ( concurrent users X 10).</p>
 </li>

 <li class="margin-bottom-10"><strong>Messages</strong>